Program of Studies

 3 units of Language, must complete two consecutive years of the same language.
 The third unit may be completed by starting a new language.

-2 units of Fine Arts, must complete two 1/2-unit courses: Visual Arts and either Theatre Arts, Debate I or Exploration in Music.
-The remaining 1 unit may be completed in either Performing or Visual arts offerings.
+2 units of Fine Arts, must complete two half-unit courses: Visual Arts and either Theatre Arts, Debate I or Exploration in Music.
+The remaining one unit may be completed in either performing or visual arts offerings.

 2 units of electives

 1.5 units of Physical Education, must earn 1.5 units through our athletic program and/or our physical Education program.

 Community Service, all upper school students must complete a minimum of 60 hours of community service by the last day of senior exams in the upper school in order to be eligible for a diploma.

 The Program of Studies has been prepared to assist students and their parents in planning an academic program for the upper school.
 Selections should be made after considering the goals of each student and after consulting with academic advisors and administrators at the school.

 Graduation requirements are intended to serve as a minimum standard for a student.
 All students are required to take five courses each semester, but no sophomore, junior or senior may take more than six classes without advisor and administrative approval.
 Physical Education does not count toward the five-course requirement.
 Assuming a normal load, students will graduate with the minimum of 20 units of academic credit.
 However, most students will complete several more units of credit.
 Students who wish to carry a different academic load may petition the principal for approval.

 Personal and career interests should be considered when deciding how many advanced courses to take in each department.
 We would expect our most capable students, who are interested in applying to highly selective colleges, to take a broad distribution of subjects at the Advanced Placement level.
 Four-year planning should be done with advisors, taking into consideration academic and extracurricular goals.